Page Updated: October 26th, 2013 Developer(s): Namco Publisher(s): Namco Platform(s): Arcade, Playstation 2 Release Date(s): December 2004 (Arcade)

-Over 30 characters, personal stats, customizable characters, rankings, etc... wow, they really added a lot this time.
-Tekken 5 was unquestionably a solid enhancement to the series, yet brought back everything fans loved about the series.
-The gameplay styuck to it's roots (as it should) and was the best of the series to date, allowing players to use use pure "creativity" with their fighting style, juggles, and not to mention customizations.
+Over 30 characters, personal stats, customizable characters, rankings, etc...
+Namco sure added a lot this time!
+Tekken 5 is unquestionably a solid enhancement to the series, yet brought back everything fans loved about previous installments.
+The core gameplay of Tekken 5 sticks to its roots (as it should), yet features the most dynamic gameplay to date.
+The updated movesets and tweaked movement system allows players to use pure "creativity" with their fighting style, juggles, and not to mention customizations.

-Worth mentioning, Tekken 5's beta testing seemed rather quick and sloppy, making the game incredibly combo friendly... which wasn't necessarily a bad thing, since it allowed skilled players to easily destroy the noobs... but I'm sure it turned some gamers off.
+Worth mentioning, Tekken 5's beta testing seemed rather quick and sloppy, making the game very combo friendly (for players with fundamental Tekken knowledge, that is).
+The open-ended combo system isn't necessarily a bad thing, since it allows skilled players to destroy noobs with relative ease... but I'm sure the highly damaging combos might've turned some gamers off (business as usual, really).

-Thus, Namco proved that they could clean up their act and "Resurrect" Tekken 5 to be a more balanced and respectable game.
-Tekken 5 was surely a great game for it's time, but the enhancement known as Tekken 5: Dark Resurrection nicely took it's place about a year after the original release. ~TFG Webmaster
+Thus, Namco proved that they could clean up their act and "Resurrect" Tekken 5 into more balanced and respectable game.
+Tekken 5 was surely great for its time (especially the awesome PS2 version), but the enhancement known as Tekken 5: Dark Resurrection nicely took the game's place about a year after the original release. ~TFG Webmaster

 STORY: Mere moments after Jin's departure from Hon-Maru, helicopters start to approach the Dojo.
 The noise wakes Heihachi and Kazuya up, and moments later, a squadron of Jack-4's burst through the walls.
 The Jack-4's target Heihachi and Kazuya, and Kazuya immediately deduces that they have been sent by G Corporation, who no longer need Kazuya and now want him dead.